A dangerous coronavirus variant is wreaking havoc in parts of Europe. Experts fear US could be next - Local News 8

 “No thank you, Mr. President,” he added.

-Also on Tuesday, Arkansas Gov. Asa Hutchinson announced he was lifting the statewide mask mandate, adding that businesses were free to require customers to wear masks.
+lso on Tuesday, Arkansas Gov. Asa Hutchinson announced he was lifting a statewide mask mandate, adding that businesses were free to require customers to wear masks.

 “I’ve talked to a number of restaurant owners who will continue requiring masks within their restaurant for the safety of their employees and patrons,” the governor said.
 “Please be respectful and mindful that, while the mask mandate has been lifted, many businesses will continue to require it.”